Orange County Bike Accident Attorney

 When choosing a helmet, look for one that is snug and level.
 The chin strap should fasten around your chin and the top of the helmet should remain flat against your head.
 Always replace your helmet after a crash or accident, as it may no longer protect your head properly.

-How to File a Bike Accident Claim
+How to File a Bike Accident Claim in Orange County

 If you or a loved one sustained injuries in a bike accident, the damage could be quite severe.
 It’s not uncommon to suffer concussions, broken bones, and road rash following an accident.
 These injuries require intensive medical care with commensurate bills, as well as many days of missed work.
 A personal injury claim is the best way to obtain compensation for these and your non-economic losses.